msaaddev/git-commands-workflows/readme.md

 ```

-📚 **Stashing** untracked changes — Stash saves all the *new untracked changes* and rewind your repo to the last commit.
+📚 **Stashing** untracked changes — It saves all the *new untracked changes* and rewind your repo to the last commit.

 ```sh